Have you ever wanted to try your hand at driving an excavator or bulldozer? Today we are sharing our epic guide to Dig This Las Vegas!

 How in the world would I convince someone to let me sit at the controls and work their excavator?

 I have had these thoughts for years.
-Always wondering but never really thinking I would have the opportunity to actually fulfill this bucket list dream.
+Always wondering but never really thought I would have the opportunity to actually fulfill this bucket list dream.

-Thankfully it is 2014 and dreams come true daily!
+Thankfully dreams come true daily!
 My dream came true in Las Vegas where I had the chance to drive and use an excavator at Dig This Vegas!

 Dig This Vegas invited me to visit during our trip and experience my bucket list dreams.